ServiceNow/Fast-LLM/docs/index.md

 - **💰 Cost Efficiency That Sets Fast-LLM Apart:**

   - **Lower Training Costs:** With higher throughput per GPU, Fast-LLM reduces the training time required.
-For instance, training a Mistral-7B model can be up to **xx% cheaper** compared to other frameworks due to faster processing and memory efficiency.
+For instance, training a Mistral-7B model can be up to **xx% cheaper** compared to other frameworks due to faster processing and better memory efficiency.

   - **More Tokens for Your Budget:** Train up to xx% more tokens for the same budget, leading to better-trained models without breaking your financial constraints.

   [Learn more about Fast-LLM's cost efficiency and see detailed comparisons](cost-efficiency.md).

-- **🔓 Openness Without Compromise:** Fast-LLM's commitment to open-source ensures full customization and extension capabilities, allowing users to tailor the framework to specific needs without the limitations of proprietary software.
+- **🔓 Openness Without Compromise:** Fast-LLM's open-source model ensures that you can **fully customize and extend the library** to fit your exact needs, without the restrictions of proprietary software.
+Developed transparently by a community of professionals on GitHub, every change is **openly discussed and vetted**, ensuring **trust and collaboration** as you innovate with confidence, knowing the entire development process is out in the open.

 - **🌍 Community-Driven Development:** Built by professionals for professionals, Fast-LLM's development is transparent, with an open invitation to the community to contribute. [**Join the Fast-LLM community**](community/join-us) to help shape the future of large-scale AI training.